dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Improved app install status for the Windows 10 Company Portal app <!--676495-->

 The Windows 10 Company Portal app will now provide app install progress bar for all modern app installs begun from the Company Portal.
+You can see the new status messages for the Company Portal app for Windows 10 on the [what's new in Intune app UI page](whats-new-in-intune-app-ui.md).

 ### Improved status messaging in the Company Portal app for iOS <!--744866-->